If Jesus Rose from the Dead, then (#36) After Departing He Would Have Sent the Holy Spirit

 Do you not know that you are God's temple and that God's Spirit dwells in you?
 1 Corinthians 3:16

-Remember after Jesus rose from the dead, and after meeting with the disciples in Galilee, He instructed them to wait in the city until the Holy Spirit came upon them:
+Remember after Jesus rose from the dead, He met with the disciples in Galilee, and then, back in Jerusalem, He instructed them to wait in the city until the Holy Spirit came upon them:

 And while staying with them he ordered them not to depart from Jerusalem, but to wait for the promise of the Father, which, he said, “you heard from me; for John baptized with water, but you will be baptized with the Holy Spirit not many days from now.”
 But you will receive power when the Holy Spirit has come upon you, and you will be my witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth.”
 Acts 1:4-5,8

 There is a lot in this foretelling by Jesus.
-Next time we will look at the work of the Holy Spirit within us, but it is worth pondering what Jesus was telling the disciples what would happen when the Spirit came upon them.
+Next time we will look at the work of the Holy Spirit within us, but it is worth pondering these words as Jesus was telling the disciples what would happen when the Spirit came upon them.

 First, this was going to be a “baptism”.
 John the Baptist used water; God was now going to use the Holy Spirit.
 We might think of this as the “sealing” that we read about in several places, including this in Paul’s letter to the Ephesians: